 Click on USAGE and then filter the fields by Custom.

 - USAGE shows how populated fields are by record type and also where fields are used.
 The analysis covers email templates, page layouts, reports, automation and rules.

-- GDPR has the structure to collect the metadata required for GDPR assessment and compliance (outside scope of this trail - see other knowledge articles or engage with us at firstname.lastname@example.org)
+- GDPR collects the data required for GDPR compliance (outside scope of this trail - see other knowledge articles or engage with us at email@example.com)